cawa-93/iconify-prerendered/README.md

 ## Usage

-Just import icon-component from set like usual.
+Import icon-component from a set like usual.

 ```vue
 <script setup>